janpaepke/reversible-effect/README.md

 - **Simplify the implementation**:
   No need to keep track of timeout IDs or callback references.
 - **Provide type security**:
   When using typescript the respective function parameters should mirror the behaviour of their originals.
+  The types adapt to the consuming project's environment (browser, Node, or neither) – no DOM lib required.

 ## Documentation